-I've had leadership roles in a variety of settings.
+I've played leadership roles in a number of settings.
 Sometimes this involved program-building and administration at my home institutions; sometimes, board membership in national associations, cultural organizations, and publication projects.
 The work has enlarged my own teaching, research, writing, and public projects.

 Most important has been the chance to launch or lead four initiatives for engaged education.
 In 1998, as a faculty member at the University of Michigan, I started Arts of Citizenship, a program that fostered the public role of the arts, humanities, and design through community partnerships.
 In 2005, I joined Bates College, in Lewiston, Maine, as inaugural Director of the Harward Center for Community Partnerships.
-Five years later, at The New School in New York, I became dean of the New School For Public Engagement, a new division dedicated to interdisciplinary, practice-based, publicly-engaged education.
-Currently I serve as Director of Bringing Theory To Practice, a national initiative to foster innovative practices that renew the core purposes of undergraduate education.
-(See Current Work for more information.)
+Five years later, at The New School in New York, I became dean of the New School For Public Engagement, a new division dedicated to interdisciplinary, practice-based, publicly-engaged learning.
+I now serve as Director of Bringing Theory To Practice, a national initiative that supports innovative practices to renew the core purposes of undergraduate education.
+(See Current Work for more information about BTtoP.)

 Below is a roster of this work.
 Some items link to further information, as well as relevant writing, teaching, and projects.
 My vita gives a more complete list of my administrative work and campus consulting.

 SELECTED LEADERSHIP WORK

 Director, Arts of Citizenship Program, University of Michigan (1998-2005)